NERC-CEH/IDM_comparisons/README.md

 output: html_document
 ---

-## New master branch

-The following changes have been made in this branch which are added to the master branch:

-1. Default parameters in setParams changed to simulate unbiased sampling of the unstructured data and no environmental covariate

-2. Unstructured models corrected to correctly use the expectation calculated from the mesh

-3. Dimensions of grid increased to the same as the resolution of the grid (also changes to sigma2x and kappa defaults to provide a surface of reasonable complexity, added ability to specify sigma2x in data generation)

-4. Validation changed to a) have the option for either absolute or relative validation b) show the truth on a grid for easier comparison c) present untransformed values

-5. Function to generate prediction stack changed to provide different stacks for different model types

-6. Added ability to change “quadrat” (i.e. site) size of the structured sample (qsize)

-7. Added function to adjust for the quadrat/site size in structured model output – i.e. calculate the per-unit area occupancy probability from the occupancy probability in the quadrat/site

-## Code to run simulations for the IOFF project.
+## Code to simulate data and run models described in the manuscript "Integrated species distribution models; a comparison of approaches under different data quality scenarios"

-This repository hosts functions to simulate structured and unstructured data and to run species distribution models on these to evaluate under which scenarios integrated/joint models perform better than individual dataset models.
+This repository hosts functions to simulate structured and unstructured data and to run species distribution models on these to evaluate under which scenarios integrated perform better than individual dataset models.
+Three integrated models are tested - joint likelihood, covariate and correlation following Pacifici *et al* (2017)

-This work is funded by the NERC International Opportunities Fund.

-An overview of the data generation, sampling and modelling can be found in [runall.R](https://github.com/NERC-CEH/IOFFsimwork/blob/master/runall.R)